mariiamakura/philosophers/README.md

 ## data racing or how to prevent the thread from using data while the other one is not finished

+it's a good practice to protect your variable with the mutex if one or more threads can change it.
+If threads only read data, protection is not mandatory.

 ```
 #include <stdio.h>
 #include <unistd.h>